Kahler-Einstein metrics with edge singularities: The uniform estimate in the positive case

-Let us now turn to an estimation of the Sobolev constant.
-First observe that the Sobolev inequality holds for the model edge metric $g_\beta$, i.e.,
+We now estimate the Sobolev constant.
+First observe that the Sobolev inequality holds for the model edge metric $g_\beta$, i.e., since $\dim M = 2n$,

 and hence also for any metric uniformly equivalent to it.
-To check this, it suffices to show that this inequality holds in a neighbourhood of any point, and we only need to consider neighbourhoods around points of $D$.
-But in these we can use the $(\zeta, Z)$ coordinate system to reduce to the standard Euclidean case.
-An alternate proof can be given which uses that the heat kernel on $(\CC^n, g_\be)$ blows up no faster than $t^{-n}$.
+One way to prove this is to note that it suffices to prove this inequality locally, in the neighbourhood of any point; away from $D$ this is just the standard Sobolev inequality, while in a neighbourhood of any point $p \in D$ we can use the $(\zeta,Z)$ coordinate system to reduce to the standard Euclidean case.
+An alternate proof relies on the well-known equivalence of the Sobolev inequality with the fact that the heat kernel for the scalar Laplacian blows up like $t^{-n}$ as $t \searrow 0$ (since the overall dimension is $2n$).
+Since $g_\beta$ is a product of a cone with a Euclidean space, this, in turn, reduces to the fact that the heat kernel on a two-dimensional cone blows up like $t^{-1}$, which can be verified by direct computation, see, e.g., \cite{D}.